Best fire pits in 2024: Tested and rated

 The Tiki Portable features a removable ash tray, and the interior just requires a quick brush between uses to knock the ash down into the tray.
 You just grab the tray by the handle and it pulls right out of the unit without having to move the fire pit at all.
 It comes with a weather-resistant canvas cover, however, that does not mean it should be left outside for an extended period of time.

 The fire pit also comes with a pack of Tiki Brand of wood pellets; just light the bag for an easy ½ hour campfire.
-This fire pit worked equally well using hardwood and wood pellets as fuel.
+I found this fire pit worked equally well using hardwood and wood pellets as fuel.
 Both options burn very well, but the wood pellets felt like they produced more heat from a distance, although they didn’t burn for as long as the hardwood.
 However, it was very easy to add another log or two to the fire after the wood pellets died down.
 Whether sitting in your back patio or camping by the lake, the Tiki Portable is a great fire pit option for people on the go.

 Best fire pits in 2023: Breeo X 24